 Let's be honest: Resident Evil's been remade far too many times.
 The Last of Us was insultingly repackaged with a smoother frame rate last summer.
-For some, the lacklustre HD remake of Shadow of the Colossus tarnished the game's memory.
+For some, the lackluster HD remake of Shadow of the Colossus tarnished the game's memory.
 Even the magnificent Dark Souls II is now being resold to you in a different box, with dragons in bits that didn't previously have dragons in.
 And even though you already suffered through a hundred hours of death and misery with it last March, you'll probably buy it again, won't you.
 I know I inevitably will.
 God, just end me.

 Oh, and while I'm here ruining everyone's fun, God of War III doesn't need to be remade either.
-It looked and performed perfectly fine the first time round, and it wasn't even that great anyway.
+It looked and performed perfectly fine the first time around, and it wasn't even that great anyway.
 We don't need another nine hours of Kratos shouting, remastered or otherwise.
 Next.

 The PS4's DualShock 4 is the Hummer of video game console controllers.
-It has a massive fucking multi-coloured light on the front, vibrates harder than an embittered middle-aged divorcee's Rampant Rabbit, and features a crackly and largely pointless speaker system whose only purpose is to make the phone in GTA V feel a bit more like real-life calls.
-As a result, the battery is often drained long before I've made it to the bottom of my bowl of bland supermarket stodge, and I have to sit with my arse pressed right up against the edge of the sofa while it charges via a USB cable which extends to the handy length of three inches.
+It has a massive fucking multi-colored light on the front, vibrates harder than an embittered middle-aged divorcee's Rampant Rabbit, and features a crackly and largely pointless speaker system whose only purpose is to make the phone in GTA V feel a bit more like real-life calls.
+As a result, the battery is often drained long before I've made it to the bottom of my bowl of bland supermarket stodge, and I have to sit with my ass pressed right up against the edge of the sofa while it charges via a USB cable which extends to the handy length of three inches.

-Recently, the controller died on me during a heart-stopping Bloodborne fight with Father Gascoigne (pictured, above) and I had my arse handed to me on a paper plate even quicker than I would have done normally.
+Recently, the controller died on me during a heart-stopping Bloodborne fight with Father Gascoigne (pictured, above) and I had my ass handed to me on a paper plate even quicker than I would have done normally.
 Sure, there are tweaks that can be made to extend the battery life.
 And yes, I could just buy a really, really long USB cord.
 But it's the principle of the thing.

 SPLIT-SCREEN GRAPHICS COMPARISONS